Agile Testing Quadrants: A Complete Guide to What They Are and How to Use Them

 Quadrant 1: Code Correctness (The Foundational Layer)

-Quadrant 1 (Q1) is the base of the quality pyramid.
-It is technology-facing and supports the team.
-These tests are primarily concerned with the internal health of the application.
+Quadrant 1 (Q1) forms the base of the quality pyramid.
+The tests falling under this quadrant are technology-facing and primarily focused on internal health of the application.

-• The Role of Automation: In an Agile testing environment, Q1 must be fully automated.
-These tests are integrated into the Continuous Integration (CI) pipeline, running every time a developer commits code.
+The Role of Automation: These tests need to be automated and integrated into the CI pipeline so that they run every time a developer commits any code.

-• Benefit: By catching bugs at this stage, the cost of fixing them remains very low.
+Benefit: By detecting the bugs at this stage, the cost of fixing them is very low.

 Quadrant 2: Functional Alignment (The User’s Requirements)

-Quadrant 2 (Q2) shifts the focus toward the business while still supporting the development team.
-These tests help define what the team is actually supposed to build.
+Quadrant 2 (Q2) focuses on the business perspective while still offering support the development team.
+This helps define what the team is actually supposed to build.

-• Primary Test Types: Functional testing, story-based testing, and the creation of prototypes or wireframes.
+Primary Test Types: Functional tests, story-based tests, creation of prototypes or wireframes.

-• The Role of Automation: Many Q2 tests can be automated using tools like Selenium or Playwright.
-However, some manual checking is often required to ensure the visual elements align with the design.
+The Role of Automation: These tests can be automated using tools like Selenium.
+To ensure visual elements align with the design, some manual checking can also be taken up.

 Quadrant 3: User Experience (The Human Perspective)

-• Primary Test Types: Exploratory Testing is the star here.
-Testers do not follow a rigid script; instead, they explore the application to find logic gaps.
-Other types include User Acceptance Testing (UAT) and Usability Testing.
+• Exploratory Testing – Testers explore the application to find logic gaps.
+User Acceptance Testing (UAT) and Usability Testing are some other types of tests in this quadrant.

 Quadrant 4: Technical Security and Stability (The Stress Test)